--:--:--

 Pre-game LAL ML: a $5K bet barely budges the line.
 Live 4th-quarter LeBron over 27.5 points with 2 minutes left: a $200 bet moves the line by 5 points because nobody is on the other side.

-How to spot it on EDGE.LIVE
+How to spot it on EDGELIVE.US

 The Public/Sharp split on the terminal hints at liquidity.
 When public % and sharp % both spike on the same side, the line is about to move — get in before it does.